vpetridis/accenture-B2B-assessment/answers/task-3.md

   Profile on other pages as a child component we will definitely refactor it and create a separate component called `SingleProfile` inside the `components` folder**.

-For a two page application

-- Directory structure for source code folder
-- List of components which you’ll implement (with short description)
-- For one of the components also provide in which directory/-ies component’s file/-es will be located
-- Benefits/drawbacks comparing with traditional (not-SPA) app approach
-- Any other comments and suggestions

 ### Benefits/drawbacks comparing with traditional (not-SPA) app approach

 This application can scale nicely with more functionality.
 It can load very fast on each API request